Former volunteers dish on their time in Uganda

 Tiffany Leggett, December 2014

-“I had daily involvement with approximately 10 children (at the children’s home).
-The school holiday schedule was very flexible.
+“I had daily involvement with approximately 10 children (at the boarding school).
+The school schedule was very flexible.
 The children tended to their daily chores and I assisted in any way I could, although I was proven very inadequate in many areas (peeling potatoes with dull knives, hoeing the gardens, carrying bundles on my head!).
 The younger children played most of the day.
 I was able to bring with me some supplies and toys (coloring books, games, beads, whistles) which they loved.
-I would try to do this if at all possible especially if you are in a position like mine where they look to you for entertainment while not in school.

 Take interest in learning the language and practice it as much as you can!
 It really goes a long way with them and they love hearing native Luganda coming out of a muzungu’s mouth.
 Embrace the culture!
 Love the food!
 Be appreciative!
 Love on the children, give hugs and plenty of words of affirmation.
 Bring good walking sandals, nothing rubber or plastic and preferably something that has a back to it.
 Take lots of pictures!
 JOURNAL!
 If I hadn’t I would have forgotten so many little moments and things that happened during my stay.”